UKPLab/mdswriter/README.md

 ## Extensibility

 Adapting MDS<i>Writer</i> to a new task works best if you first follow the installation guide and get the basic system to work.
-For developing your application, it is best to use a J2EE-ready IDE, such as Eclipse or IntelliJ.
-Then work in your application's needs:
+For developing your application, we recommend using a J2EE-ready IDE, such as Eclipse or IntelliJ.
+The following steps are necessary to make MDS<i>Writer</i> do what your application needs:
 * Define the annotation steps you want to provide.
 For each step, add a corresponding JSP file with the user interface to the `webapp` folder.
-You can of course reuse the existing user interfaces which might save you quite some development time.
+You can of course reuse the existing user interfaces which should save you quite some development time.
 All JSP files refer to the common `_header`, `_title`, and `_footer` templates to ensure a similar appearance and menu.
 For the corresponding guidelines, you may want to add a help file to the `webapp/help` folder.
-If you care about internationalization, put all your strings into the property files at `resources/i18n/`.
+If you care about internationalization, put all your strings into the property files at `resources/i18n/` - currently we have English and German.
-* The core link between user interface (JSP) and server is our WebSocket communication protocol.
+* The core link between user interface (JSP) and MDS<i>Writer</i> server is our WebSocket communication protocol.
 The Java class `de.tudarmstadt.aiphes.mdswriter.Message` contains an overview of all predefined messages.
 Change the messages according to your needs and implement or reuse the corresponding business logic in `de.tudarmstadt.aiphes.mdswriter.MDSWriterEndpoint` and its child and helper classes.
 Most likely, you will require authentication and storing user-system interaction data which MDS<i>Writer</i> provides you without further adaptation.
 In case of a cross-document annotation task, you can also reuse the classes in the `de.tudarmstadt.aiphes.mdswriter.doc` package.
 * If necessary, make sure that you also update the database schema for your particular task.